 ‘Scott Lloyd’ – Debut Album – Out 19/04/19

-Scott is set to release his self-titled debut album via digital music retail sites, streaming sites and physical CDs.
+Scott’s self-titled debut album will be available via digital music retail sites, streaming sites and physical CDs.
 It features his three previous singles, ‘Living In The Dark’, ‘Down To Earth’ and ‘Looking Out To Sea’, all were released Summer 2018 to critical acclaim.

 “Singer, songwriter, storyteller.
 Scott Lloyd has spent the best part of 5 years establishing himself as one of the talented artists on the Manchester music scene…” – The Emergence – https://theemergencesite.wordpress.com/2018/09/07/scott-lloyd-down-to-earth/